May 6, 2014

 The Y:Cube Prefab Takes on London’s Housing Crisis

-With the Y: Cube, a system of prefabricated “starter” homes, Rogers Stirk Harbour + Partners hopes to finally make a dent in London’s housing problem.
+With the prefab Y: Cube, Rogers Stirk Harbour + Partners hopes to finally make a dent in London’s housing problem.

 The Y: Cube concept is based on a patented timber-frame system called Insulshell, which keeps costs down, is watertight and fire rated, and has a design life of more than 60 years.

 More from Metropolis

 The history of prefabricated architecture is riddled with misfires.
 In postwar British cities, prefab schemes were introduced as transitional living units, ostensibly cheap, quick, and portable fixes to the country’s housing crisis.
 The results, however, were counterproductive—they proved more costly than conventional homes.

 So last February, when Rogers Stirk Harbour + Partners (RSH+P) unveiled the prototype for a system of prefabricated “starter” homes that the firm developed with the YMCA London South West, it was careful with the name.
 “We don’t call the houses prefabs because they have bad connotations from the 1950s,” says Andrew Partridge, an architect at RSH+P. Dubbed the Y: Cube, the compact structure is the collaborators’ solution to London’s housing problem, which has forced graduates and young white-collar workers—to say nothing of low-wage laborers—further and further outside the city in search of affordable living quarters.